🔬 KnowledgeMay 23, 2026·🕐 5 min read

 Kitten-Mother Communication

 Newborn kittens are blind and deaf, but they can feel the vibrations of their mother's purr.
 This guides them to nurse and provides a sense of security.
-The mother cat purrs during nursing, creating a bonding vibration.
+The mother cat purrs during nursing, creating a bonding vibration that signals safety to the entire litter.

 Studies have identified a specific "solicitation purr" that cats use with humans.
 This purr has a higher-pitched, more urgent tone embedded within it — similar to a baby's cry — triggering humans' caregiving instincts.
-Clever, right?
+Researchers found that even people who had never owned a cat could distinguish solicitation purrs from contentment purrs, suggesting humans evolved sensitivity to these frequencies.

 How to Read Your Cat's Purr